 The LittleThings tale gives cause for pause.
 With twelve million Facebook fans, you’d think LittleThings would have some serious value.
 But potential buyers abandoned them at the 11th hour because of changes to Facebook’s algorithms, changes which annihilated 75% (!!!) of LittleThings’ organic and influencer traffic.
-Readers of my recent pieces will know our new reality with algorithms adjusting to prioritize content that creates engagement between friends and family.

 What does this all mean?
 First, paid is essential, not only for brands but for influencer marketing campaigns as well.
 Pay-to-play takes on a whole different meaning today.
 Second, the days of always-on may be fewer than many imagined.
 Third, check your data.
 LittleThings saw a reduction in organic of 75% overnight.
 What is your data saying?